 Animal Waste Storage Facilities

-Animal waste storage facilities are planned systems, designed to manage liquid and/or solid waste from areas where livestock and poultry are concentrated.
-These facilities allow wastes to be stored and spread at the proper time, rate and location reducing pollution and helping control surface runoff to improve water quality.
-Click on the link for a printable version of the Animal Waste Storage Facilities Flyer.
+Animal waste storage facilities are planned systems designed to manage liquid and/or solid waste from areas where livestock and poultry are concentrated.
+These facilities allow wastes to be stored and spread at the proper time, rate, and location, reducing pollution and helping control surface runoff to improve water quality.

 Litter Storage Shed and/or Composting Facility